albertllousas/simple-cqrs-with-es/readme.md

 - Scalability
 - Many others

-But let's think in a minimal implementation, what we already need to work with our aggregates?
-One possible approach that could work could be:
+But let's think in a minimal implementation that allow us to write and read per aggregate.

+Event Store could be an *append-only storage mechanism*, where each entry could be as simple as:

 ```
  +----------+----------------+--------+--------+